Sunday, November 30, 2014

 It didn’t matter if we were observing with the Pal and the Big Six, or just a couple of 60mm refractors and Unk’s old 3-inch Tasco Newt, which was what I had when the BAS began.
 What mattered was that we were observing together and that was more fun and more productive than observing alone.

 And so it went till the good ol’ BAS slowly faded out of existence.
-It was maybe the greatest astronomy club I ever belonged to, just like maybe the Palomar Junior was maybe the greatest telescope I ever owned.
-I’ve had “better” scopes and been a member of “better” clubs over the intervening five decades, but nothing has ever quite equaled those long ago summer nights in the backyard with my Pal and my pals.
+It was the greatest astronomy club I ever belonged to, just like maybe the Palomar Junior was maybe the greatest telescope I ever owned.
+I’ve had “better” scopes and been a member of “better” clubs over the intervening five decades, but nothing has ever quite equaled or ever will equal those long-ago summer nights in the backyard with my Pal and my pals.

 After the BAS dissolved completely, probably late in our junior year of high school, Unk was clubless for a long time.
-I pushed on observing, of course, but I missed having somebody to talk shop with astronomy-wise.
+I pushed on observing, of course, but maybe not as frequently or with as much of the old enthusiasm.
+I missed having somebody to talk shop with astronomy-wise.
 Most of all, I missed observing with my friends.
 Alas, there was no astronomy club at either of the universities I attended.

 I didn’t join my first (adult) club till the mid 1970s when I was in the Air Force and stationed in Little Rock, Arkansas.
-There was a vibrant club there, and after a while, it was near about as much fun as the BAS.
-Several moves and a couple more clubs later, I wound up with the vaunted Possum Swamp Astronomical Society, whose ranks I’ve been part of for over twenty years.
+There was a vibrant club there, and on those rather infrequent occasions when I could attend a meeting, it was fun if not nearly as much fun as the BAS.
+Several moves and about about a decade later, I wound up at the vaunted Possum Swamp Astronomical Society, whose ranks I was part of for over twenty years.

 Whether the BAS or the PSAS, the joys of and motivations for club membership have always been the same for me: camaraderie and the sharing of knowledge and skills.
 And, in the average adult club, there are some pluses that go beyond even those things.